 Throughout this semester we have the opportunity to travel by foot, road, and river through richly diverse landscapes, meet with both ancestral and more recent stewards of the land, and engage issues related to current border tensions.
 Students will begin the course by connecting with the natural environment at the river’s headwaters in modern-day Colorado to better understand the various ecosystems and communities the river basin supports.
 We follow the river through farming communities of the San Luis Valley, CO and Taos, NM to learn how the river has sustained agricultural practices for communities past and present.
 The river continues to meander through the seemingly endless llanuras of New Mexico to the cities of Albuquerque, NM and El Paso, TX where identities combine to shape the complex and rich cultural narratives.
 We conclude with a final wilderness expedition through Big Bend National Park in Texas as a culmination of interconnected conversations around identity, citizenship, land rights, and social justice.
 Throughout the semester, we learn about the evolving journey of the Rio Grande and its many lessons for our lives beyond our time together.

 In order to deepen your experience abroad, you may elect to enroll in college-level courses while participating on the Rio Grande Gap semester program.
-Those who enroll in an optional course will be invoiced an additional $1,800 on top of the land cost, for up to 20 college credits.
+Those who enroll in an optional course will be invoiced an additional fee top of the land cost, for up to 16 college credits.
 To learn more, click here.

-Students who take courses for-credit will receive a transcript from our School of Records after successful completion of the program.
+Students who take courses for-credit will receive an official transcript from a School of Record after successful completion of the program.

-Through our School of Records, you may take the following courses for-college credit:
+Through our Schools of Record, you may take the following courses for-college credit:

 See full Course Offering descriptions.